vgeorge/osm-for-cities/README.md

 # OSM git history

-Creates a daily versioned repository of OSM data using the file system and git.
+Creates a git repository of daily updates for OpenStreetMap extracts.

 ## Getting started